-4. Minutes of the April 8, 2021 Operations Committee, Open Meeting
+4. Minutes of the January 22, 2021 Operations Committee, Open Meeting

-10:00 a.m.
-The minutes of the April 8, 2021, Operations Committee, Open Meeting were provided in the Committee packet.
-A motion to approve the minutes was made by Commissioner Beach and seconded by Commissioner Brown.
+9:26 a.m.
+The minutes of the January 22, 2021, Operations Committee, Open Meeting were provided in the Committee packet.
+A motion to approve the minutes, as presented, was made by Commissioner Zimmerman and seconded by Commissioner Brown.
 The motion passed unanimously.